cradcli1/personal-id-system/README.md

-# Personal ID System Using Dashboard and Location Scanning APIs (For Bluetooth Clients)
+# Personal ID System Using Dashboard and Location Scanning APIs
+Tailored for Bluetooth but compatible with WiFi devices

 ## Global Variables
 Enter the following into the terminal to avoid hardwired keys/links: